Manage instance groups

 - Must be unique within the same project

-- Example: PostgreSQL-instance-01Description (optional) Optional description up to 100 characters Instance availability High availability (Primary + Standby) Creates a primary instance and multiple standby instances
+- Example: postgresql-instance-01Description (optional) Optional description up to 100 characters Instance availability High availability (Primary, Standby instances) Creates a Primary instance and multiple Standby instances

-- Supports single or multi-AZSingle (Primary only) Creates only one primary instance
+- Single AZ or multi-AZSingle (Primary instance) Creates only one Primary instance

-- Single AZ onlyPostgreSQL settings Engine version Automatically selected version of PostgreSQL
+- Single AZ onlyPostgreSQL settings Engine version PostgreSQL database version is selected automatically

 - Example: admin